-The District contributed \$7,500,632 to the plan for the fiscal year ended June 30, 2022.
+The District contributed \$8,973,631 to the plan for the fiscal year ended June 30, 2023.

-State - 10.828 percent of the members' calculated based on creditable compensation from two fiscal years prior.
+State: 10.828 percent of the members' calculated based on creditable compensation from two fiscal years prior.

 The state is required to contribute a base contribution rate set in statute at 2.017%.
 Pursuant to the CalSTRS Funding Plan, the state also has a supplemental contribution rate, which the board can increase by up to 0.5% each fiscal year to help eliminate the state's share of the CalSTRS unfunded actuarial obligation by 2046.
-In June 2021, the board approved an increase of 0.5% for fiscal year 2021-22, which will increase the state supplemental contribution rate to 6.311% effective July 1, 2021.
+In May 2022, the CalSTRS board voted to keep the state supplemental contribution rate at 6.311% for fiscal year 2022-23 for a total contribution rate of 10.828%.

-Special legislation appropriated supplemental state contributions to reduce the state's portion of the unfunded actuarial obligation of the DB Program in fiscal years 2019-20 through 2022-23.
-These contributions are funded from future excess General Fund revenues, pursuant to the requirements of California Proposition 2, Rainy-Day Budget Stabilization Fund Act, which passed in 2014.
+Special legislation appropriated supplemental state contributions to reduce the state's portion of the unfunded actuarial obligation of the DB Program in fiscal years 2019-20 through 2021-22.
+These contributions are funded from future excess General Fund revenues, pursuant to the requirements of California Proposition 2, the "Rainy-Day Budget Stabilization Fund Act", which passed in 2014.
 Accordingly, the contribution amounts are subject to change each year based on the availability of funding.
-For fiscal year 2020-21, CalSTRS received \$297.0 million in supplemental state contributions from Proposition 2 funds.
-Of this total, approximately \$170.0 million is designated to cover forgone contributions due to the suspension of the 0.5% increase to the state supplemental contribution rate in fiscal year 2020-21.
-The remaining \$127.0 million is designated to reduce the state's share of CalSTRS' unfunded actuarial obligation.
-NOTE 8 - NET PENSION LIABILITY - STATE TEACHERS' RETIREMENT PLAN (Continued)
+For fiscal year 2021-22, CalSTRS received \$410.0 million in supplemental state contributions from Proposition 2 funds.
+Additionally, CalSTRS received a one-time supplemental payment of \$173.7 million from the General Fund in fiscal year 2021-22 to offset forgone contributions due to the suspension of the 0.5% increase to the state supplemental contribution rate in fiscal year 2020-21.

-The CalSTRS state contribution rates effective for fiscal year 2021-22 and beyond are summarized in the table below.
+The CalSTRS state contribution rates effective for fiscal year June 30, 2022 and beyond are summarized in the table below.

-Effective Date Base Rate Supplemental Rate Per CalSTRS Funding Plan SBMA Funding (1) Total July 1, 2021 July 1, 2022 to 2.017% 6.311% 2.50% 10.828% June 30, 2046 2.017% 2 2.50% 2 July 1, 2046 2.017% 3 2.50% 3
+Effective Date Base Rate Supplemental Rate Per CalSTRS Funding Plan SBMA Funding (1) Total July 1, 2022 July 1, 2023 to 2.017% 6.311% 2.50% 10.828% June 30, 2046 July 1, 2046 2.017% 2.017% 2 3 2.50% 2.50% 2 3